The 25 Scariest Books of All Time

 Rebecca by Daphne DuMaurier

 This book is a prime example of how the setting can really enhance the suspense and fear.
 An isolated mansion by the sea, an evil housekeeper, an absentee-ish new husband?
 What a fantastic setup.
+These are the books you read in high school that deserve a re-read.

 We Need to Talk About Kevin by Lionel Shriver